celery/ceps/draft/celery-5-high-level-architecture.rst

   3

 :term:`Event messages <Event Message>` are a new concept for Celery.
-They describe that a domain event occurred.
+They describe that a :term:`Domain Event` occurred.
 Multiple tasks can be subscribed to an event.

 .. code-block:: pycon